The best offers and promotions for credit cards from 0% interest through to introductory bonuses.

 Amex Preferred Rewards Gold: Up to £184 in bonuses

-It comes with a £25 annual fee though you can cancel that out by going via a cashback site.
+It comes with a £25 annual fee though it’s free in year one.

-There’s also a 5% bonus for the first three months up to £125.
-This is capped at £125 and includes the standard 1% rate.
+There’s also a 20,000 Nectar point bonus for the first three months if you spend £2,000, which is worth an extra £100 alongside the £20 you’ll make from that spending.
 You can’t have had an Amex in your name in the last two years to get this welcome bonus.